stefan-hoeck/idris2-digest/README.md

   and at the same time treat them as valid Idris source files that can be type-checked and used as regular modules in larger Idris projects.
+* `Parser.Lexer.Common`: Lexers for single-line comments, identifiers and namespaces.
+* `Parser.Lexer.Source`: A data type and lexer for Idris source file tokens.
+  Most of these are simple and easy to understand: Literals, identifiers and namespaces, pragmas, and so on.
+The real complexity comes fro tokenizing interpolated strings and the resulting mutual relation between the string tokenizer and the one used for everything else.

 ### Parsing